guard/listen/README.md

 There is also a polling adapter - although it's much slower than other adapters, it works on every platform/system and scenario (including network filesystems such as VM shared folders).

-The Darwin and Linux adapters are dependencies of the Listen gem so they work out of the box.
+The Darwin and Linux adapters are dependencies of the `listen` gem so they work out of the box.
 For other adapters a specific gem will have to be added to your Gemfile, please read below.

-The Listen gem will choose the best adapter automatically, if present.
+The `listen` gem will choose the best adapter automatically, if present.
 If you want to force the use of the polling adapter, use the `:force_polling` option while initializing the listener.